9001/asm/README-asm.md

 * on linux, `cat asm.usb >/dev/sdi`
 * on windows, either use [rufus](https://github.com/pbatard/rufus/releases/) or [USBimager (Recommended)](https://bztsrc.gitlab.io/usbimager/)
   * you want the `GDI wo` edition of USBimager -- the default choice when visiting that URL on windows
+  * usbimager v1.0.9 is 10x faster than rufus if you are repeatedly writing similar usb images to the same flashdrive
   * rufus v3.15 permanently unmounts the flashdrive when done, so run [rufus-unhide.bat](./doc/rufus-unhide.bat) afterwards
   * do not use balenaEtcher, it is spyware